DosLlamas/DosLlamas/README.md

 </div>
 <details>
 <summary><h3>💻 My Coding Journey</h3></summary>
-I got into coding in 2022.
-I'm currently studying part time for my Computer Science degree and I teach web development as an instructor at a non-profit, Code2College.
-I’m also a Software Engineer Intern, developing applications and curriculum at Coding for Hermit Crabs with React, Ruby on Rails and SQL.
-I speak English and Spanish.
+I’m a Software Engineer with a passion for social impact and technology.
+I teach web development to highschoolers and teens at the non-profit Code2College so students can build websites for clients and create their own project portfolio.
+As a Software Engineer, I develop applications and curriculum at Coding for Hermit Crabs where we teach homeless youth to program.
+I mainly work with React, Ruby on Rails and SQL to develop web and phone apps.
+I am pursuing roles in Frontend, or Full Stack Software/Web Development.

+My contact: nathanfoss.dev@gmail.com

 I actually love to learn languages–spoken language and coding.
-Before deciding to become a software engineer, I taught myself Spanish with books, videos, talking with friends and teaching Spanish, traveling to latin countries or just going out of my way to speak with someone in Spanish.
+Before deciding to become a software engineer, I taught myself Spanish with books, videos, talking with friends, teaching, traveling, or just going out of my way to speak with someone in Spanish.
+At first I didn't understand anything -- it felt so far away.
+But I kept going, stumbling and falling towards what I didn't know -- asking myself what I'm missing.
+But I would always get back up.
+Days, months and years past then suddenly I couldn't *not* understand everything even if I didn't want to.
+That's when I realized I was fluent.
 With coding I took the same approach -- Self initiative and Obsession.
-I now focus on building apps and making tech-related podcasts that impact us from negative to positive and I continue reading books, watching videos, talking with friends, teaching and traveling to Hackathons and events -- places where people like me live and thrive.
+I now focus on building apps and making tech-related podcasts that impact others from negative to positive.
+I continue to read programming books, watch videos, talk with software engineer friends, teach, and travel to Hackathons or events -- places where people like me are.

-There's someting to be said about using different tools to communicate the same ideas and get the same things done.
-The languages constantly change as people change and update.
-You become aware of the pros and cons each language inherently has and how using them affects your thinking.
+There's someting mysterious about languages that I may keep searching for until I die.
+They constantly change as people change and update.
+You become aware of the pros and cons each language inherently has and how one may be better than another for certain situations.
+It's what separates us from the animals -- Using tools to represent what we see, to solve problems and impact others for years and years in the future, constantly learning from the past.

 Currently I have my eyes on Portuguese and Java as my next languages.
 Stay tuned.
 <br>